Developing Storm Will End Long Stretch Of Dry Days

 The storm will finally taper off Monday night, leading to a mostly sunny New Year's Eve on Tuesday, Dec.
 31, with the high temperature in the low 40s.

-Christmas Day, Wednesday, Dec.
-25, will also be sunny with the high temperature in the low 40s.
+There will be a mix of sun and clouds on Christmas Day, Wednesday, Dec.
+25, with the high temperature in the low 40s.
 (See second image above.)
 Clouds will increase overnight with a low temperature in the upper 20s.

 Thursday, Dec.
 26 will be mostly cloudy with a high temperature around 40 degrees and the wind-chill factor between 25 and 35 degrees.
 The overnight low temperature will be in the low 30s, leading to a chance for snow in areas farthest north and inland overnight, with a chance of rain elsewhere.